What is the Hole in the Donut In Lieu Fee Mitigation Project?

 How do I reserve mitigation credits?

-Download and fill out the HID application form, provide copies of the regulatory permits (if you have received them) or permit application numbers, and email these documents to HID (firstname.lastname@example.org).
+Download and fill out the HID application form, provide copies of the regulatory permits (if you have received them) or permit application numbers, and return these documents to the HID by emailing email@example.com.
 Once HID has received these documents, a reservation letter will be sent to the Permittee.
 The reservation letter will summarize the information as described on the Permittee’s application form and assign an HID reference number.
 The Permittee should refer to this reference number when inquiring about their reservation or credit transactions.
 The reservation letter is valid for 6 months.

 What if my reservation is about to expire?

-If the reservation expires, the HID retains the credits and those credits can then be applied to another project.
+If the reservation expires, the HID retains the credits and those credits can then be made available for another project during an open application period.
 The HID bears no responsibility to provide mitigation credits after a reservation has expired.
 If the reservation has expired, the Permittee will have to reapply for a credit reservation.

 What if the number of mitigation credits changes after I have made a credit reservation?